SuperOfficeDocs/superoffice-docs/docs/database/company-and-contact/add-contact.md

 Adding a contact to the database - this is roughly what happens:

-1. Get a contact id from sequence.
+1. Get a contact ID from sequence.
-2. Get address id from sequence
+2. Get address ID from sequence
-3. Get travel transaction log ids from sequence
+3. Get travel transaction log IDs from sequence
 4. Save the address with a pointer to the contact record.
-5. Save the contact record with the given contact id.
+5. Save the contact record with the given contact ID.
 6. Add records to travel transaction-log for the new contact and address records.

 The reality is a bit more detailed.
 Below is a transcript of the database updates that occur when **OK** is clicked in the **Company** card: